 - Decide which actions cannot be performed on personal devices, such as entry of sensitive information.

-- Combine your BYOD strategy alongside an acceptable use strategy to ensure that devices are not being used for personal purposes on company hours.
+- Combine your BYOD and an acceptable use strategy to ensure that devices are not used for personal purposes during company hours.

 - Create a plan to quickly and securely add and remove users.

 It seems silly to think anyone other than your company owns the data and apps being stored for company use on personal or commercial devices.
 However, this can become a bit hectic when an individual is looking to wipe their device when they are upgrading or if they lose it.

 Why is this an issue?
 Typically, content on the phone is erased, including personal pictures, music, and apps that your individual may have purchased for their use.
 While work information may be found on commercial devices and networks, personal information is not.
 This creates a problem for businesses when personal and business interests conflict.